 Cincinnati Chili will also be thinner than chili con carne, and will be served on spaghetti (similar to Greek meat sauces) rather than alone in a bowl.

 Sure!
-Just replace the ground beef with your favorite ground meat substitute and vegetable stock for the beef stock.
+Just replace the ground beef with your favorite plant-based meat alternatives and vegetable stock for the beef stock.
+The spice profile remains the same, so you'll still get the signature warm, savory flavor.

 Recipe